 How can I make these shortcakes low-carb?

-Did you make this recipe?
-Stop back by and let me know what you thought.
+Did you make these gluten free strawberry shortcakes?
+Stop back by and let me know what you thought in the comments below.